ansys/pyfluent/doc/source/index.rst

   for more information.
 - Scripting using Fluent's TUI commands.
 See the :ref:`ref_solver_tui`  module for more information about the available commands.
+- Scripting of a parametric study using Fluent.
 - Script post processing using Fluent's in-built post processing capabilities.
   See the :ref:`ref_postprocessing` module for more information.
 - Plotting of Fluent geometry and meshes using `PyVista